lvsl123/tarot-new/README.md

 "host" the page somewhere using a web server.

 Fortunately, you can always "host" a local webpage on your computer that is intended for yourself only and use a browser to open the file from there instead.
+By doing so the browser will see the local file as a web page and will gratefully honour your request

 # please view the text in code ^^;
 # blog (major arcana only) http://lvslprogramming.wordpress.com